9x20 Centers,

 tap.

-The long, precision fitted guide rod gives good, rigid support
+The long, precision fitted guide rod gives

 & tapping range.